 Best Landscaping Plants in Baltimore

-Just as numerous and ready to earn a place in your garden and landscaping endeavors are a wide variety of flowers and herbs.
+Just as numerous and ready to earn a place in your garden and landscaping endeavors are a wide variety of flowers and herbs depending on your Maryland gardening zone.
 Look for many of them in the local parks, gardens, and memorials around the city, as it's never a bad idea to incorporate what already works for the region.
 As stated, it's a great way to gain some helpful insight into what makes these plants successful, and it'll also make your gardening life that much easier!
 If you need a few to inspire you, look no further:

 Canna Lily (Canna indica): A wide variety of lovely blooms and vibrant colors grow from a beautiful little bulb, making this plant readily sought after in the Baltimore area for many gardeners.
 What's more is how tough this plant really is, easily withstanding lifting if overwintering is required to survive harsher colds.
 However, this is rare given it's more than capable of weathering most winter months on its own.
 If it does need some help, just make sure to replant after the last frost!